zhxu33/cyberpunk2088/ProjectDocument.md

 ![image](https://github.com/user-attachments/assets/ffcb8dfa-9297-49b1-a92b-6deaac6ee497)
 1. In game, player will aim at enemies using the mouse so that the gun should always point toward the mouse.
 The Gun is the child node of main character and is saved as scene.
 After setting the position and offset of the gun, the rotation parameter can rotate the gun in an appropriate manner.
 I code the [_process](https://github.com/zhxu33/cyberpunk2088/blob/27a21bcf4ff273b436af26cfca110025d69dcd36/cyberpunk2088/scripts/battle/weapon.gd#L24) function in weapon scene to automatically adjust rotation.
 When weapon rotate to other side, the function flip the sprite of gun.
 When player try to rotate the gun exceeding min_angle and max_angle, the function limit rotation to cloestest limitation.
 2. The Gun scene also hold the [fire](https://github.com/zhxu33/cyberpunk2088/blob/27a21bcf4ff273b436af26cfca110025d69dcd36/cyberpunk2088/scripts/battle/weapon.gd#L43) function that is bind to command of main characters.
 To make sure the bullet is fired from the correct position and angle, the gun get the position of two childnodes located at both ends of the gun barrel.
 The bullet is spawned at the front end, and its direction follows the extension of the line from the back end to the front end.
 This design could work when gun not point toward the mouse immediately.
 3. To avoid the unreasonable situation where the character walks forward while the gun points backward，the facing of main character is determined by the direction of gun.
-When player's facing is same with moveing direction, the playMode of "run" is forward, but when player's facing is different with moveing direction, the playMode of "run" is backward.
+To keep the animation correct, when player's facing is same with moveing direction, the playMode of "run" is forward, but when player's facing is different with moveing direction, the playMode of "run" is backward.
+The playmode is controled by [_manage_animation_tree_state](https://github.com/zhxu33/cyberpunk2088/blob/27a21bcf4ff273b436af26cfca110025d69dcd36/cyberpunk2088/scripts/characters/player.gd#L137) function I mentioned before.
 ![2024-12-14000452-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/e399b2cb-9915-44d3-bc37-7bbcdca7b09e)

 ### HurtBox and HitBox